 - Civil disturbances such as a riot

-Important things to know about comprehensive insurance:
+Other things to know about comprehensive insurance

-- If you have a car loan or lease, your lender or leasing company likely requires you to have comprehensive and collision insurance.
+- If you have a car loan or lease, your lender or leasing company likely requires you to have both comprehensive and collision insurance.

 - The maximum payout of comprehensive insurance is the value of your car.
 For example, if you car is stolen or totaled, the payout is the value of your car at the time of the incident.